SemanticRecord/talaan/README.md

 # Talaan
-Semantic logging in Java over SLF4J
+Structured logging in Java over SLF4J

 Build status: [![Build Status] (https://travis-ci.org/SemanticRecord/talaan.svg?branch=master)](https://travis-ci.org/SemanticRecord/talaan "Travis CI Build")

 Talaan is a simple wrapper for [SLF4J] (http://www.slf4j.org/) based loggers which adds the ability to generate log statements by calling Java interface methods instead of having strings scattered throughout your codebase.
-In addition, the library promotes structured, strongly-typed, semantic logging instead of the more common unstructured logging used in most projects.
-Using semantic logging instead of unstructured logging helps your logs to be more easily consumed by tools such as Splunk.
+In addition, the library promotes structured, strongly-typed, meaningful logging instead of the more common unstructured logging used in most projects.
+Using structured logging instead of unstructured logging helps your logs to be more easily consumed by tools such as Splunk and saves you from having to write large amounts of regular expressions to find the log statements.

 An example of a typical unstructured log statement might look like the following: